ILRI-Genomics-Platform/AMR-Genomic-Surveillance/mpox-genome-analysis-illumina.md

     --index ./databases/hostile/human-t2t-hla
 ```

-# trim adapters using trim galore
+# Trim adapters using trim galore
-# Note cutadapt which is a dependency of trim galore is not properly configured on hpc,
+>Note cutadapt which is a dependency of trim galore is not properly configured on hpc,
-# we opt to use fastp instead
+we opt to use fastp instead

 ```
 trim_galore \